Elecrow-RD/CrowPi2/README.md

 - The image has fixed all the problems listing below, which means you don't need to correct these by yourself!

-# Expanding the Raspberry Pi file system before ungrade your system
+# Expanding the Raspberry Pi file system before upgrading your system
 Step 1: Configure the Raspberry Pi (in the terminal) by typing:

 ````